AliMehrpour/SelfDrivingCar-P3-BehavioralCloning/README.md

 #### Network Architecture
-I've used [Nvidia] (http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) model as starting point but after many tries, I've changed the model to get better result.
+I've used [Nvidia] (http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) model as starting point but after many tries, I've changed the model by adding and removing layers in order to get better result.
 Also I tried the [CommaAI](https://github.com/commaai/research/blob/master/train_steering_model.py) as well.

 Hyperparameters:
 * Learning rate: 0.001.
 I tried different learning rates and found 0.001 to be the most effective learning rate.